StEvUgnIn/StEvUgnIn/README.md

 # Hi there 👋

-✅ I am a startup founder.
+✅ I am a Swiss startup founder, and I have recently moved to Luxembourg for my final year of bachelors.

 ✅ I am available for short missions, part time positions and season internships.